RemiBauzac/jit/docs/_posts/2016-09-07-first-language-parser.markdown

 {% endhighlight %}

 # Build

+Before building, you need to install:

+* Xcode command line extensions using `xcode-select --install` in command line terminal for MacOS
+* install flex and yacc on Linux (`flex` and `bison` packages for ubuntu and debian)

 The code is [here](https://github.com/RemiBauzac/jit/tree/first-language-parser).
 To build the parser, clone the project and run `make`.
 The codes build easily on Linux or MacOS:

 {% highlight shell %}